hrishikesh1990/freelancer_report/docs/4-how-much-does-it-cost-to-hire-a-developer.md

 * The model, naturally, requires a reliable developer whose technical skills are excellent and is also generally trustworthy

-As can be concluded, a time-based compensation is the advised model of working.
+As can be concluded, time-based compensation is the advised model of working.
 However, it does require a reliable, trustworthy and high-quality developer.
-A good place to find such developers is vetted freelance networks such as [Flexiple](https://flexiple.com/) and Toptal.
+Vetted freelance networks such as [Flexiple](https://flexiple.com/) and Toptal are a good place to find such developers.
 Such platforms also have a risk-free trial period.
 This allows you to work with a developer for a week, and only pay if you’re satisfied.

 #### Hourly Rates